tidalcycles/tidal-doc/docs/reference/performance.md

 * Cycle count affects all patterns, so if there are any active, all of them will immediately jump to the beginning, which can create a strange jump in the sound (but can be used purposely, too).
 * `resetCycles` is also useful in [Multi-user Tidal](https://tidalcycles.org/docs/configuration/multiuser-tidal/#tidal-instances-dont-automatically-have-the-same-cycle).
+* `getnow` will show the current cycle number position.

 :::